 Otherwise, if you say words like “natural”, “pesticide-free”, “safe produce”, these are unregulated words.
 Regulated words are “organic”, “100% organic”.
 The customer also needs to be constantly aware and educated about these things.

 We, as an organization, are also responsible.
-We also need to answer to the authorities and so we are not going to mess up.
+We also need to answer to the authorities so we are not going to mess up.
 When I am doing everything, I will use regulatory words.
-But if I’m not doing everything then I’m going to use words which look and sound similar and they’re not going to get me in trouble.
+But if I’m not doing everything then I’m going to use words that look and sound similar and they’re not going to get me in trouble.
 We have a lot of brands that are named organic.
 The name of the brand itself has the word organic in it.
 But if you see the product line, few products are organic while a few are not.
 Not all products hold the logos or write “organic”.

-If you turn back on any packet and see the ingredients, you will see “organic flat”, “organic something” and then you will have spices – turmeric, chili that means those are not organic.
+If you turn back on any packet and see the ingredients, you will see “organic flat”, “organic something”, and then you will have spices – turmeric, chili that means those are not organic.
 The customer needs to know what they buy.